Devnah4/Movieogs/README.md

     - decided what it will do and how it will be used on the site
     - lay down css to have a starting point
     -
+    - fetch second api
+        - buy or get rating
+        -pass to displayBuy function
+        - displayBuy will generate results to document

     - ashley